hollowdoor/dom_arrow_select/README.md

 See [dom-get-element](https://github.com/hollowdoor/dom_get_element) to see what you can pass to `as.focus()`, `as.select()`, and `as.unSelect()`.

+All methods return `this` for chaining.

 ### as.focus(element)

 Set `element` as the current parent.
 It's children will be selectable. `element` must be a valid value for [dom-get-element](https://github.com/hollowdoor/dom_get_element).

-All methods return `this` for chaining.
+Pass a falsy value to `as.focus()` to temporarily turn off selections/de-selections made by `dom-arrow-select`.

 ### as.select(element)